yoengbae/DataStructure/README.md

- - 02 integer calculator program.
+ ## 02 integer calculator program.

 Write down mathematical expression on cmd.
 You can get result printed.

 You can use `+ , - , * , / , ( , )` . other operators are not supported.

-It does not check out incorrect equation.
+It does not check out incorrect expression.